Albazino: Russian–Chinese conflict over Albazin

 1685: The siege began on June 23, 1685.
 On the 26th there was an indecisive day-long battle.
 The Qing army thereupon piled dry wood along the fort's wooden walls and when they began to light it, Tolbuzin surrendered (exact date uncertain).
 The 600 or so defenders were allowed to withdraw to Nerchinsk.
-About 45 opted to go with the Qing army where they joined the Russian colony in Peking.
+About 45 opted to go with the Qing army, then joined the Russian colony in Peking.
 The Qing army burned the fort and withdrew, but did not destroy the crops.
 When news of the defeat reached Moscow in November it was decided to abandon the Amur and send an ambassador to Peking.
 The Qing troops constituted of former Southern Ming marines from Taiwan, renowned for their knowledge of nautical warfare.

 1686: One day after leaving Albazin, the retreating Russians met a group of reinforcements who brought word that an even larger group under Baiton had reached Nerchinsk.
 Since the fort was lost they continued their withdrawal.
 Some time after July 10, 1685, scouts reported that the Qing were gone and the crops still standing.
 Vlasov sent 669 well-armed men under Tolbuzin to gather the harvest.
 The crops were gathered, Albazin was refortified with earthen walls and efforts were made to bring the natives back into subjection.
 The Qing arrived on July 18, 1686, and began a tight siege and a steady cannonade.
 On the fifth day of the siege Tolbuzin was killed by a cannon ball and replaced by Afanasii Baiton.
 The Russians had enough food to last until Easter, but were short of water.
 The siege continued until early winter.
 In late October messengers arrived in Peking announcing Moscow's desire to negotiate.
 An order was issued to relax the siege.
 At this time less than 66 men, out of an original 826, were left alive (most had died of disease, especially scurvy).
 On December 25 Baiton sent one of his men to request provisions.
 A few more than twenty men remained in the fort, all ill and undernourished.
 When, in August 1687, Kangxi heard (incorrectly) that the Russian ambassador had reached Mongolia, he ordered the Qing troops withdrawn.

 By the treaty of Nerchinsk (1689), Albazin was abandoned and destroyed.